Kabassu/kabassu.github.io/_docs/guide/conf-def-exe.md

 Additional Parameters:
 - parameter B: Text Value Z

-**Kabassu will merge ConfigurationA and Additional Parameters and result in the end**
+**Kabassu will merge ConfigurationA, additional parameters from definition and result in the end**

 *DefinitionA*
 - name: definition